henrikje/laebel/README.md

 - `net.henko.laebel.<port>.description`: A description of the purpose of the port.

 See the [full example](./examples/react-express-mysql/README.md) for examples on how to use these labels.

+### Volume and network metadata through labels

+Laebel also supports adding metadata to volumes and networks.

+The following labels are supported:

+- `net.henko.laebel.title`: A human-readable title of the volume.
+- `net.henko.laebel.description`: A longer description of the volume.

 ### Project metadata through environment variables